TechMC-Studios/web-verify/readme.md

 Notes:
 - The CLI loads environment variables from `.env` if present (e.g., `DATABASE_URL`).
-- The API server creates the first API key automatically on first boot if none exist and prints it to the console.
+- The API server no longer creates an API key automatically.
+Use `python manage.py init-key` (or `docker compose exec web python manage.py init-key`) to create the first key on demand.

 ## Database Management (manage.py)